-The Ultimate Guide to Planning a Destination Wedding in France
+A Guide to Planning the Most Romantic Wedding in France

-If you've ever visited France or spent hours scrolling through dreamy images of France's chateaus and vineyards on Pinterest (just us?), it's easy to see why many couples opt to have a romantic wedding in France.
+If you've ever visited France or spent hours scrolling through dreamy images of France's chateaus and vineyards on Pinterest (just us?), it's easy to see why many couples opt to have a romantic France wedding.
 The wedding destination is, in a word, magical, making it a truly memorable backdrop (hello, Eiffel Tower) for your big day.
+The paradise-perfect French Riviera topped our list of best destination weddings (of course, Paris was on there, too).

-Planning your special day in a different country, however, comes with some challenges.
-You may not be familiar with the area.
+Planning your wedding in France, however, comes with some challenges.
+These hurdles are often true of a European destination soiree.
 There may be a different language or currency to deal with.
 Plus, the logistics of getting legally married outside your home country can be tricky to navigate.

 To help with all of that, we speed-dialed Rachael Ellen of Rachael Ellen Events, a destination event planning and floral design company, and Eva Clark, founder and creative director of Eva Clark Events, to give us the scoop on what it's like to plan a destination wedding (or elopement) in France, including the best places to get married, legal requirements, budgeting tips and more.